unyt-org/uix/docs/manual/02 Imports and Synchronization.md

 Modules in the `frontend` directory of a UIX app can use exported values from modules in the `backend` directory, as if they are running on the same device and within the same process.
 This is accomplished with DATEX exchange between the frontend and backend endpoints.

-Modules from the common directory can be imported from both the backend and frontend.
-> [!NOTE]
-> Common modules allow the usage of the *same source code* for the backend and frontend, but they do not share a state between the backend and frontend endpoints: Every module is initialized individually on each endpoint.
->
-> A shared module state is only possible with *backend modules* imported from the backend and frontend.

 **Cross-Realm Import Example**:

 ```typescript